 The flight landed at ICN at 16:58 local time.
 It had been a spectacular 13 hours and 33 minutes of pure enjoyment.
 After flights like this I hate to get off.
 But I was also looking forward to spending time in the Asiana First Class Lounge and the up-coming flight to Singapore in first class on Singapore Airlines.

 It had been a while since I had flown first class on a premier airline.
 Having flown numerous long-haul flights in economy and premium economy over the years, I always feel privileged to fly business class.
-The difference between the two experiences is night and day.
+The difference between business class and economy is night and day.

 One area where comparisons are more easily made is the seat or hard product, and even that depends not only the airline but the plane and sometimes even the seat.
 Of all of the Asian airlines that I’ve flown in first class, being an enclosed suite, the Asiana first-class seat tops the list.
 China Southern’s A380 has a similar suite.
 I flew it domestically from Guangzhou to Beijing.
 It was a great flight but not long enough even with Chinese ATC delays to make a fair comparison.
 The Cathay Pacific 777-300, Korean Air 777-300, and Japan Airlines 777-300 first-class flights had large and comfortable seats but no door.